highlights of operations

 In 2009, steam injection began at the Large-Scale Steamflood Pilot Project for the carbonate First Eocene reservoir at the Wafra Field.
 Steamflooding involves injecting steam into heavy oil reservoirs to heat the crude oil underground, which reduces its viscosity, enabling its extraction through wells.
 This project was preceded by steam stimulation of some wells, followed several years later by a small-scale test.
 The entire development project is designed to determine the technical and economic viability of thermal-recovery projects in the Eocene reservoirs of the Wafra Field.

 Beginning in May 2015, production in the PZ was halted as a result of continued difficulties in securing work and equipment permits.
-As of early 2017, production remained shut in.
+As of early 2019, production remained shut in.
 The exact timing of a production restart is uncertain and dependent on dispute resolution between Saudi Arabia and Kuwait.
+Current work is focused on preservation activities and ensuring operational readiness for when resolution between the two governments is achieved.

 A carbonate reservoir is an oil or gas trap formed in reefs, dolomite and certain types of limestone.
 Typically, carbonate reservoirs are highly fractured and not conducive to steamflooding on a large scale.
 However, the carbonate Eocene reservoirs at Wafra have properties that are promising for successful steamflooding.